MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 In this exercise, you will learn about the steps that Reed takes to ingest the spreadsheets given by Alex.
 Data import is a vital task to bringing large volumes of data into Microsoft Sustainability Manager.
 Excel is utilized in this lab; however, many pre-built connectors are available, and Partners can build custom connectors to integrate with additional data sources.
 You can explore this functionality in deeper detail on Microsoft Docs, please visit **Overview of data connectors** at https://docs.microsoft.com/en-us/industry/sustainability/import-data-connectors.

->[!ALERT] **Important** Please ensure you have completed the previous lab to create Reference Data. **The data import process requires all Reference Data to exist, and the process is case sensitive, so please ensure the Reference data that was added has the exact same case formatting as what is found in the lab**.
+**Important** Please ensure you have completed the previous lab to create Reference Data. **The data import process requires all Reference Data to exist, and the process is case sensitive, so please ensure the Reference data that was added has the exact same case formatting as what is found in the lab**.
 Failure to do so will result in errors during the data import process

 1. Log into the virtual machine using the virtual machine credentials located on the **Resources** tab above.